Securing Consensus from Long-Range Attacks through Collaboration: Malicious Attacks

-{\bf Malicious Miner.} In the case $\Miner{}$'s timer $\delta$ expires before it has access to a valid nonce, $\Miner{}$ broadcasts to all the other miners that it wishes to initiate the {\em slice shifting} protocol (Figure~\ref{alg:miners}, Line~\ref{alg:timer-expire}).
+{\bf Malicious Miner.} If $\Miner{}$'s timer $\delta$ expires and it does not have access to a valid nonce, $\Miner{}$ announces to all the other miners that it wishes to initiate the {\em slice shifting} protocol.
 The slice shifting protocol runs for at most $\f{\Miners{}}$ rounds and deterministically switches slices assigned to each miner.
 A round of slice shifting only takes place when at least $\f{\Miners{}}+1$ miners request to do so.
 Specifically, when a miner $\Miner_{i}$ timeouts, it creates a message $\Message{\MName{Shift}}{\BlockHeight, \ShiftRound}$ and broadcasts this message to all the other miners.
 Here, $\ShiftRound$ represents the slice shifting round, which is initially set to {\em zero}.
-When $\Miner{}$ receives $\MName{Shift}$ messages from $\f{\Miners{}}+1$ distinct miners, it requests the replicas of system $\Service$ to help reach a consensus on slice shifting (Figure~\ref{alg:miners}, Line~\ref{alg:shift-send}).
+When $\Miner{}$ receives $\MName{Shift}$ messages from $\f{\Miners{}}+1$ distinct miners, it requests the replicas of system $\Service$ to help reach a consensus on slice shifting.
 To make this request, each miner must broadcast a certificate $\Certificate$ that includes $\f{\Miners{}}+1$ $\MName{Shift}$ messages.

-{\bf Shift Attestation.} When replicas of $\Service$ receive a signed $\Certificate$ from $\f{\Miners{}}+1$ \PoC{} miners, they agree to attest this slice shift.
-This attestation requires $\Service$ to run consensus on this certificate $\Certificate$.
-It does so by adding $\Certificate$ as a transaction in the next block. {\em Note:} consensus on $\Certificate$ is like consensus on any transaction where $\Certificate$ acts as the transactional data.
-Post consensus, as mentioned in Section~\ref{ss:ida}, all the replicas gossip this block to the miners.